pvedeneva/unittest-task/README.md

-# test_automation
+# Unittest task
-test automation tasks
-- unit tests for custom class with pytest
+unittests for custom class Wallet with pytest